jotaen/klog/README.md

 New total: 8h30m
 ```

-For MacOS there is also a menu bar widget bundled into the command line tool
+For MacOS users there is a menu bar widget bundled into the command line tool
 that allows quick and convenient access to the most important functionalities.
-In order to start it up, just run `klog widget` and take it from there.
+Just run `klog widget` to start it up and take it from there.

 Learn more about klog and how to use it by reading the [guide](docs/Guide.md).